We’re putting the vision in revision

 Will Paterson.

 I founded EdPlace because of my experiences at school.
 As a dyslexic I had a lot of challenges.
-One of the biggest challenges I faced was being told that I wasn’t smart enough, but I turned this into an opportunity to prove everyone wrong.
+One of the biggest challenges I faced was being told that I wasn’t smart enough, but I turned this into an opportunity to prove people wrong.

 Looking back, that was made possible by these key things:

 • Support, I was lucky enough to have huge support from my parents.
-It was their involvement that helped me get the best
+It was their involvement that helped me get the best results.

 • Hard work and confidence.
 These two things go hand in hand.
 I knew I’d put the work in and I believed I would succeed.